 Both Flairs make great espresso.
 If you’re up for geeking around, working on dialing in coffee, and so forth, you’ll soon get your head around the concept.
 However, it’s not a completely frictionless experience.

 Brewing with a Flair Espresso Maker is not much more complicated than using a stovetop espresso maker.
 The main work lies in dialing in the grind, and pulling down that lever if the grind size is not perfect (It can be tough to pull down if you’re just a touch too delicate!)

-Yes, the basket, and (especially) the dispersion screen on the Signature do feel a bit cheap compared to the stainless steel-bonanza on the Pro.
+Yes, the basket and (especially) the dispersion screen on the Signature feel a bit cheaper compared to the stainless steel bonanza on the Pro.

-However, the more elongated portafilter and the more shallow thermal mass does seem to make everything go a bit easier on the Flair Signature.
+However, the more elongated portafilter and the more shallow thermal mass seem to make everything a bit easier on the Flair Signature.

-That being said, if you have a quality espresso grinder and the patience and desire to pull barista-level god-shots, then look no further than the Pro.
+That being said, if you have a quality espresso grinder and the patience and desire to pull barista-level god shots, look no further than the Pro.

-The Flair Pro and Signature are surprisingly similar in terms of the resulting shots.
+The Flair Pro and Signature are surprisingly similar regarding the resulting shots.
 The real difference lies in the dose size, the quality of the materials, and the ability to customize and tweak the details.

-Espresso is a pretty expensive hobby, but combine one of these with a decent grinder, and I think you’ll get a very competitve package.
-Both in term of quality and price.
+Espresso is a pretty expensive hobby, but combine one of these with a decent grinder, and I think you’ll get a very competitive package.
+Both in terms of quality and price.

 At the same time, these devices aren’t only for people on a budget.
 If you don’t care particularly about milk coffees (or expensive repairs), this is the ideal alternative to the typical home espresso maker.

 Please note, that a slightly upgraded version of the Pro has been released since this review.
 The Pro 2 has a slightly different basket shape and a handle with a rubber pad.